SylvJalb/Quadruped-Robot-Leg/README.md

 Please note: I have just started to learn how to use Blender.
 The 3D drawings are not yet completed!
 Any informative comment, or participation in the project is welcome ;)

 ## Software
 I use Blender to design my project.
-You can import in your Blender the "fullArm.blend" file.
+You can import in your Blender the "leg.blend" file.

 ## Actuators
 For the actuators I use the opensource OpenTorque Actuator project made by [Gabrael Levine](https://hackaday.io/project/159404-opentorque-actuator).